 This is the total number of reference transactions for the year.
 A reference transaction is an information contact which involves the knowledge, use, recommendation, interpretation, or instruction in the use of one or more information sources by a member of the library staff.
 It includes information and referral services.
 Information sources include printed and non-printed materials, machine-readable databases, catalogs and other holding records, and through communication or referral, other libraries and institutions and people inside and outside of the library.
-The request may come from an adult, a young adult, or a child.
-This does not include directional transactions or questions of rules or policies, such as "Where are the children's books?" or "Are you open until 9:00 tonight?"
-Reference Transactions (NON VIRTUAL) are those conducted in person, by phone, by fax or by mail.
-VIRTUAL Reference Transactions are those conducted via email, website or other networked-based medium designed to support virtual reference, including electronic reference.
+The request may come in person, by phone, by fax, or by mail, electronic mail, or through live or networked electronic reference service from an adult, a young adult, or a child.
+See: Traditional (Non-Virtual) Reference Transactions, Virtual Reference Transactions